 The Higher the Expected Return, the More Likely the Asset Should Be in a Tax-Protected Account

 This is done primarily by maxing out contributions to those accounts and doing Roth conversions.
 However, a smaller effect can be had by placing asset classes with a high return (at least an expected high return) preferentially into those tax-protected accounts.
-For example, if you have a $100K Roth IRA and a $100K taxable account and you let them ride for 10 years and then withdraw and spend all the money in one year, putting a perfectly tax-efficient investment that makes 8% in the Roth IRA and another perfectly tax-efficient investment that makes 3% in the taxable account leaves you with more money than doing the opposite.
-(Assumes a 23.8% LTCG tax rate including PPACA taxes.)
+For example, say you have a $100,000 Roth IRA and a $100,000 taxable account, and you let them ride for 10 years.
+Then, you withdraw and spend all the money in one year.
+Putting a perfectly tax-efficient investment that makes 8% in the Roth IRA and another perfectly tax-efficient investment that makes 3% in the taxable account leaves you with more money than doing the opposite.
+(This assumes a 23.8% LTCG tax rate, including PPACA taxes.)

 =FV(8%,10,0,-100000)+((FV(3%,10,0,-100000))-100000)*0.762+100000 = $342,099